 If the vendor under a contract for the sale of freehold land has no title to the mines and minerals1, he cannot enforce the contract if he has agreed to show good title2, even if he is willing to or the court could compensate the purchaser3.
-This is so even where no evidence is given of the existence in the land of minerals of any value4, for the objection to the title is valid unless it is shown that there is no subject matter for the reservation to act upon, or that all right to exercise it has ceased
+This is so even where no evidence is given of the existence in the land of minerals of any value4, for the objection to the title is valid unless it is shown that there is no subject

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 0330 161 1234